Updated:

 The first principle involves reconstructing the boundaries of the market (Kim & Mauborgne 2005, p.
 47).
 This means that the firm moves from the red ocean to the blue ocean.
 This transition is illustrated in figure 1.
 It is the first stage in formulating the blue ocean idea.
 The transition involves considering six options referred to as the six paths.

-The options include identifying new opportunities “across the industry, buyer groups and strategic groups” (Kim & Mauborgne 2005, p.
+The options include identifying new opportunities “across the industry, buyer groups, and strategic groups” (Kim & Mauborgne 2005, p.
 48).
 For example, the firm can identify a need that has not yet been satisfied in the market.
 The other options involve identifying opportunities “across time, scope of product or service offering and functional-emotional orientation of the industry” (Kim & Mauborgne 2005, p.
 49).

 “Focusing on the big picture” (Kim & Mauborgne 2005, p.
 81) is the second principle.
-This is the planning stage and is achieved through the four action framework.
-The application of this framework is illustrated in figure 2 and can be explained as follows.
+This is the planning stage and is achieved through the four-action framework.
+The application of this framework is illustrated in Figure 2 and can be explained as follows.
 The first element involves creating new factors that do not exist in the industry.
 For example, a new product that satisfies an existing or an emerging need.

 The second element involves identifying the most valuable needs or factors and satisfying them through superior services or products.
 An example of this element will involve focusing on superior products by significantly improving their quality.
 The third element is characterized by the identification and elimination of the factors or needs that are no longer relevant in the industry (Kim & Mauborgne 2005, p.
 92).

 For example, product features that are no longer useful to customers can be eliminated.
-Finally, the firm is expected to indentify and reduce the factors that should be maintained below the industry level.
+Finally, the firm is expected to identify and reduce the factors that should be maintained below the industry level.
 For example, the price can be maintained at below the industry level in order to facilitate market penetration.
 These elements facilitate the process of value innovation.

 The third principle involves creating new demand.
 This involves aggregating demand by focusing on the commonalities of noncustomers.
 Getting “the strategic sequence right” (Kim & Mauborgne 2005, p.
 117) is the fourth principle.
 The strategic sequence refers to the manner in which the blue ocean idea should be executed in order to ensure stable and consistent growth.